Las Vegas' free self-driving shuttle involved in crash on its first day

-Just an hour after hustling its first passengers around downtown Las Vegas, an experimental self-driving shuttle was involved in a collision Wednesday.
+Just an hour after hustling its first passengers around downtown Las Vegas, an experimental self-driving shuttle was hit by a truck Wednesday.

 The service launched Wednesday morning, but by noon, it "collided with a semi-truck" near Las Vegas' Fremont Street entertainment district, reported KSNV.